 Europe is home not only to exquisite architecture but is also a land of culinary delicacies for one and all and I fell in love with Europe in my first visit itself.
-Coming from India I love spicy food and even crave for spices, yet I completely love desserts, varieties of bread and almost anything sweet.
+Coming from India I love spicy food and even crave for spices.
+Yet I completely love desserts, varieties of bread and almost anything sweet.
 In my European travels, I tasted and loved a variety of authentic European delicacies and try to find them back here in India.
-As obvious it may sound I like the privilege of having to enjoy their variants in my city but for me, they don’t taste anywhere close to the authentic ones.
+As obvious as it may sound I like the privilege of having to enjoy their variants in my city but for me, they don’t taste anywhere close to the genuine ones.

 I think after a pretty fair share of my travel to Europe, here are some of my Must Try European delicacies which you might find handy in case you are planning a visit anytime to Europe.